hanuljeon95/hanuljeon95.github.io/index.md

 layout: page
 ---

 My name is Hanul Jeon (pronunciation: /hanul.dʑʌn/).
 I did my PhD at Cornell University from August 2021 to May 2026.
 My advisors were [Justin Moore](https://pi.math.cornell.edu/~justin/) and [James Walsh](https://www.jameswalsh.org/).
-I will begin my posdoctoral position at [TU Wien Institute of Discrete Mathematics and Geometry](https://www.tuwien.at/mg/dmg/).
+I will begin my postdoctoral position at [TU Wien Institute of Discrete Mathematics and Geometry](https://www.tuwien.at/mg/dmg/) in September 2026.

 I am interested in logic, including set theory, proof theory, and constructive mathematics, and my current interest is a descriptive set-theoretic structure appearing in ordinal analysis or its higher analogues.